imimim-username/beefyTool/README.md

   - Generated metadata/README

 - **Templates**
-  Text templates for Solidity, TypeScript, and JSON—no logic, just structure and interpolation.
+  EJS (Embedded JavaScript) templates for Solidity, TypeScript, and JSON—no business logic, just structure and data interpolation.
+Templates are rendered by the generator modules.

 - **Web Wizard**
   A React UI that builds a StrategyConfig, validates it, and invokes generators.